samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 ## System Design

 {: .notice--success}
-Further description of the system design will be proivded if requested by readers.
+Further description of the system design will be provided if requested by readers.

 The complete system design and data flow of this project is illustrated by the following image.